eniac/paella/sosp23_artifact/README.md

 ./gen_data_fig11_triton.sh
 ```

 *Stop the Triton server after it finishes* by Ctrl-C on the terminal running it.
-Otherwise it will affect the results for other experiments.
+Otherwise, it will affect the results of other experiments.

 ### Plots